Dev-LeChacal/LeChacals-Authenticator/README.md

 You can do whatever you want with the code. \
 Just mention me if you use it in a big project.

+There is a widget that you can put on your home screen. \
+Only work when app opened.

 > Note: This project only use ai for big errors that I can't fix (just explain the error, zero code generated).
 Just remember I'm not a pro.

 ## 📸 Screenshots